naiades-jsi/braila-approximate-leakage/data_generation_delft/README.md

 Command in script where it is used (sixt of these folders need to be created):
 > SBATCH --output=outBraila and SBATCH --error=outGA

-> mkdir outBraila outCalAll outCalGa
+` mkdir outBraila outCalAll outCalGa`
-> mkdir outTwoLeakBraila outTwoLeakCalAll outTwoLeakCalGa
+`mkdir outTwoLeakBraila outTwoLeakCalAll outTwoLeakCalGa`

 3. Create a folder on root "/scratch-shared/NAIADES/<folder_name>"
-> mkdir /scratch-shared/NAIADES/ijs_simulations_v1 or any other folder name but code has to be changed then
+> mkdir /scratch-shared/NAIADES/ijs_simulations_v1 or any other folder name but code has to be changed then `mkdir Braila CalAll CalGA`
 4. -ntask should never be lower than 25